 2. Viber

 Viber lets you make video and voice calls; however, it goes ahead with its Viber Out feature, which allows users to make international calls to non-Viber users at low prices.
-The best thing about Viber is it does not show you advertisements.
+The best thing about Viber is that it does not show advertisements.
 So, no more annoying ads in between your chit-chat.
-Viber is basically the most similar application to WhatsApp.
+Viber is the most similar application to WhatsApp.

 3. Signal